 Boundary rules define what agents are explicitly prohibited from doing.
 A customer-facing agent cannot make pricing commitments that override the pricing engine.
 A supply chain agent cannot commit to delivery dates that the logistics system cannot fulfil.
 A compliance agent can flag risks but cannot approve its own risk assessments — a different agent or a human must confirm.
 Boundary rules prevent the failure mode where locally optimal agent decisions produce globally harmful outcomes.

 The governance frameworks for mid-market companies apply directly to multi-agent systems, but with an additional layer of complexity: governance must cover not only individual agent decisions but the emergent behaviour of the system as a whole.
-A multi-agent system where each individual agent operates within its governance boundaries can still produce ungoverned outcomes if the interaction between agents is not explicitly governed.
-This is the governance gap that McKinsey identifies as the primary barrier to agentic AI scaling — nearly two-thirds of organisations lack the governance frameworks for autonomous agent systems.
+A multi-agent system where each individual agent operates within its boundaries can still produce ungoverned outcomes if the interaction between agents is not explicitly governed.
+This is the governance gap that surfaces in McKinsey's State of AI research: roughly a third of organisations are using generative AI regularly, but only around a third of those report scaling it across the enterprise, and McKinsey names security, risk and the absence of governance infrastructure — policy frameworks, retrieval systems, audit trails — as the leading barriers to scaling agentic AI specifically.
+For the EU AI Act, this is not optional engineering hygiene.
+Where an agent system touches a high-risk use case under Annex III — creditworthiness, recruitment, critical infrastructure — Article 14 requires meaningful human oversight and Article 12 requires automatic logging of events over the system's lifetime.
+In a multi-agent architecture, both obligations land squarely on your delegation, escalation and tracing design, not on the framework vendor.

 Model routing: matching capability to cost

 The principle is straightforward: use the cheapest model that meets the quality requirement for each specific task.
 A triage agent that classifies incoming requests into five categories does not need a frontier model — a small, fast model like Claude Haiku or GPT-4o mini handles classification at a fraction of the cost with comparable accuracy.
-A reasoning agent that analyses complex financial scenarios and generates recommendations needs a frontier model — Claude Opus or GPT-4 — because the reasoning quality directly determines the output value.
-A code generation agent benefits from a model specifically trained for code.
+A reasoning agent that analyses complex financial scenarios and generates recommendations needs a frontier model, because reasoning quality directly determines output value.
+A code-generation agent benefits from a model tuned for code.

 In practice, model routing introduces three sources of complexity.
 Latency varies between models, and switching models mid-task introduces variable response times that affect the user experience and the coordination timing between agents.
 Prompt formats and system prompts may need adjustment when switching between model families — a prompt optimised for Claude may underperform on GPT and vice versa.
 And fallback logic is necessary — when a model API is unavailable or rate-limited, the system must gracefully route to an alternative without losing context or producing inconsistent results.

-The economic case for model routing is compelling.
-An enterprise multi-agent system processing ten thousand interactions per day where every agent uses a frontier model will spend five to ten times more on inference than an identical system where triage uses a small model, routine tasks use a mid-tier model, and only complex reasoning tasks use a frontier model.
+The economic case for model routing is compelling, and it compounds at volume.
+An enterprise multi-agent system processing thousands of interactions a day where every agent reaches for a frontier model will spend several times more on inference than an identical system where triage uses a small model, routine tasks use a mid-tier model, and only genuine reasoning reaches a frontier model.
 The inference cost analysis covers the economics in detail.
 In multi-agent systems, the savings multiply because the number of LLM calls per user interaction is higher — each agent in the chain makes its own calls, and a five-agent pipeline means five times the opportunity for cost optimisation through model routing.

 Observability: monitoring what you cannot see